 Our second round of three board games from the Blogger Board Games club is kicking off.
 This time with an oldie, but a goodie.
 We’ve managed (somehow) to have not come across Carcassone before, we were delighted when we were sent a copy to take a look at.
+If you would like to play this alongside you own board game, do check out our design your own board game craft too.

 What is Carcassone?